-Coffee grounds are very useful in gardening to supplement the nutrients.
+Coffee grounds are very useful in gardening to supplement soil nutrients.
 For plants to thrive, many soils require fertilizer or manure.
-Nutrients such as potassium and phosphorous are always depleted rapidly, and thus, soils require regular replenishing.
+Nutrients such as potassium and phosphorous are always depleted rapidly, and thus, soils require regular replenishment.

 Coffee grounds are rich in both macro and micronutrients.
 Micronutrients include magnesium, iron, chromium, and calcium, while macronutrients include the famous trio- NPK.
 Furthermore, coffee grounds help reduce heavy metals like cadmium and copper in the soils by absorbing them.

 They also attract worms which are great in aerating the soils, thus increasing the plants' health.
 You can sprinkle the grounds around acid-loving plants such as daffodils, blueberries, and azaleas.

 Coffee grounds are also an excellent addition when making compost manure.
 Once you pile your leaves, yard, and kitchen waste, add ash and coffee grounds to enhance the decomposition and inject additional nutrients.
 Also, they help attract earthworms which is great for compost.
 Coffee grounds are essential to farmers by reducing the amount of fertilizer needed.